 President and Council Member

-CEO of 3cea and current President of Irish BioEnergy Association, Executive Committee of the Irish Wind Farmers Association, Member of the Chambers of Ireland Low Carbon Taskforce, Advisory Board Member of European Biogas Association, Council Member of the Irish Energy Storage Association.
+CEO of South East Energy Agency and current President of Irish BioEnergy Association, Executive Committee of the Irish Wind Farmers Association, Member of the Chambers of Ireland Low Carbon Taskforce, Advisory Board Member of European Biogas Association, Council Member of the Irish Energy Storage Association.
 Board Member of SEAI 2015-2018.
 Part time lecturer in WIT in Sustainable Energy Engineering Course.

 3cea is a not for profit local acting regional energy agency.
 Paddy has experience across the energy sector, from energy efficiency, energy management and renewable technologies.
 Industry Expert in the retrofit process with emphasis on social housing since 2012.
 10 years EU project experience.
 A member of the AIEA, IRBEA and Meitheal na Gaoithe management committees since 2012.